 Initial awkwardness, shyness and disorientation slowly fades.
 Interactions happen at close distance as compared to earlier days.
 Touching, seating closer, whispering, handling person stuff or prolonging eye contact becomes normal.
 Everybody starts looking at each others faces.
 Strong rapport establishes by time.
 Meeting and greeting each other brings excitement and freshness at workspace.

-It seems like a magic - gradual shrink of interpersonal space and development of new relationship.
-Why we tend to stay away from new people and get closer gradually (or drift away) ?
+It seems like a magic - gradual shrinking of interpersonal space and development of new relationship.
+Why we tend to stay away from new people in the beginning and get closer gradually (or drift away) ?
 Certainly, it's worth interesting to know.

 Interpersonal space or distance is crucial factor for judging how a person or object is favorable to our interest.
 It's the survival mechanism of subconscious mind of gathering visual clues and letting us to decide whether to move towards it, let it to move towards you or step back and run away from it.
 When space required to watch (hear and smell also) and decide the strategy is invaded or trespassed without unknown intentions, we feel very uncomfortable or stressed.
 Limbic system starts sending flight or fight signals to body.